 Among the earliest Norwegian censuses were the civil and clerical counts taken from 1664 to 1666.
 They included heads of household, plus males over age 12; they covered only rural areas and some parts have been lost.
 A 1701 census, also incomplete, enumerated all males age 1 and older, and again covered only rural areas.
 Both of these early censuses are available to view at a Family History Center.

 The first true nationwide nominative census was taken in 1801.
-It listed all family members, relationships, ages and occupations, and is on FHL microfilm (it’s also indexed on microfiche).
+It listed all family members, relationships, ages and occupations.
 Subsequent censuses were mostly statistical until 1865, but the FHL has microfilmed records of genealogical interest.
 Nominative censuses resumed in 1865, followed by 1875, 1891, 1900 and every 10 years thereafter.
 These also list birthplace, farm data and religion, if other than the state Lutheran church.
 The FHL has microfilmed all through 1900; you can search them on the Norwegian national archives free Digitalarkivet site.
 The Digitalarkivet also includes a number of enumerations for military and tax purposes.

 Although church records—including registers that amount to annual parish censuses—are the most important tool for tracing Swedes, censuses can be a useful supplement.
-Coverage varies geographically, with censuses in central Sweden dating to the 1620s; note that the FHL catalogs these microfilms by county through 1860.
+Coverage varies geographically, with censuses in central Sweden dating to the 1620s; note that the FHL catalogs these records by county through 1860.
 At the subscription site SVAR, you can search the 1880, 1890 and 1900 censuses, plus a few 1860 and 1870 counties.
-The 1890 census for Norrbotten, Västerbotten, Västernorrland, Jämtland and Värmland is free online.

 As you give Swedish census records a try, keep in mind that enumerators didn’t record everyone: Beginning in 1652, censuses listed those between ages 15 and 63; after 1841, between 17 and 63; after 1887, 18 to 63.
 Soldiers, who were exempt from taxes, were omitted, but their families were listed.
 Nobles and their families, also exempt, were generally skipped until 1810.